SECURE DIGITAL WORKSPACE

 Wide Area Networks are a critical component of today’s enterprise computing infrastructure.
 But WANs suffer from many problems, including congestion, jitter, packet loss, and outages.
 Erratic performance frustrates users, especially for low-latency applications like VoIP calling, video conferencing, video streaming, and virtualized applications and desktops.
 WAN capacity can be expensive and difficult to expand.
 Complex WANs are difficult to manage and troubleshoot.

 SD-WAN products address these problems.
 Typically they are appliances or virtual appliances placed in small remote and branch offices, larger offices, corporate data centers, and increasingly on cloud platforms.
-SD-WAN solutions can:
+Some of the key benefits of SD-WAN solutions include:

 Although most SD-WAN products address the same problems, they provide very different levels of capability.
-Enterprises evaluating SD-WAN solutions should understand the different levels of functionality available to solve different problems, determine what level they require, and look for products that offer those capabilities.
+Enterprise evaluating SD-WAN solutions should understand the different benefits and levels of functionality available to solve different problems, determine what level they require, and look for products that offer those capabilities.

 The failure of a network link can put users “out of business.”
 Losing access to mission-critical applications can reduce productivity and affect customer service.
 Manually rerouting traffic to back-up links forces high-priority applications to contend with all other traffic for limited bandwidth, creating even more user dissatisfaction.
 SD-WAN products are essential tools for improving resiliency and providing fast failover.